 How it works

-- The Third Party sets up a payment initiation flow with the API Provider (e.g. the customer’s bank).
+- The Third Party starts the payment initiation flow by sending the customers payment request to the API Provider (e.g. the customer’s bank).

-- The API Provider gives real-time confirmation to the Third Party that the customer has authorised the payment.
+- The API Provider sends confirmation to the Third Party that the customer has authorised the payment.

-- The Third Party submits the payment for processing with the API Provider.
+- The Third Party submits the payment for processing.

 Payment Initiation API illustration